e-m-h/gogextract/README.md

 # gogextract
-Shell script for extracting game files from GOG/innoextract archives
+Shell script wrapper for innoextract that extracts game files from GOG archives.
+It is primarily intended for DOS games.

 ### Usage: ###
 Make sure the script is executable: